dell/terraform-provider-powerscale/docs/resources/cluster_identity.md

 page_title: "powerscale_cluster_identity Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   This resource is used to manage the Cluster Identity settings of PowerScale Array.
 We can Create, Update and Delete the Cluster Identity using this resource.
-We can also import an existing Cluster Identity from PowerScale array.
+We can also import the existing Cluster Identity settings from PowerScale array.
 ---

 # powerscale_cluster_identity (Resource)

 This resource is used to manage the Cluster Identity settings of PowerScale Array.
 We can Create, Update and Delete the Cluster Identity using this resource.
-We can also import an existing Cluster Identity from PowerScale array.
+We can also import the existing Cluster Identity settings from PowerScale array.

 ## Example Usage